Is the devil in the Blessing Business?

 I hated mine, you too?
 It’s tough love, but love nonetheless, where God’s mercy tolerates our pain, but doesn’t let the pain destroy us.

-Did the Blessing become an Idol?
+Did the Blessing Become an Idol?

 Our adversary would have us believe that earthly success, wealth, and fame MUST be an indication that God is blessing us.
-Don’t be deceived!
+Don’t be deceived, Teammates!
 Better yet, run from any person, any leader who teaches that money equals godliness, or financial wealth is the barometer of God’s anointing (1 Timothy 6:5-6).

-While there is nothing inherently wrong with being successful, wealthy, or famous, if these things pull us away from Christ, out of God’s will, and into things that displease the Lord – how, again, can a curse “bless” you?
+While there is nothing inherently wrong with being successful, wealthy, or famous, if these things pull us away from Christ, or out of God’s will, and into things that displease the Lord – how, again, can a curse “bless” you?

 Discern Your “Blessings”